awwaiid/icfp2018/timeline.md

 * 2018-07-20 21:51 Fri - Just did some Base-3 whiteboarding!
 * 2018-07-20 22:23 Fri - got tracifier.pl working converting nbt files to json and outputing to stdout or a given file
 * 2018-07-20 22:54 Fri - Simulator has basic steps, but is a bit mutable
+* 2018-07-20 23:38 Fri - About done for the night ... running some large sims now.
+Tomorrow we'll enter the lightning round!